simonprickett/raspberry-pi-pico-redis/node/README.md

-# Stream Consumer for Raspberry Pi Pico W Project
+# Stream Consumer and Trimmer for Raspberry Pi Pico W Project

-TODO - document this!
+TODO - document these!